alirezaafzalaghaei/electronic-election/README.md

-# A railway reservation system
+# An electronic election system

 This is an electronic election system written in django(python).